Akoykka/Akoykka/README.md

   - Develops soft skills since you will have to rely on student body and working as a group,
   - Improves terminology;

-### Norm, rules to improve readability and predictability of ones code.
+### Norm, rules to improve readability and predictability of written code.
   All code must be written according to the school 42 norm, a multiple page document designed to make code clearer.
   Here is couple examples:
   - All functions must be max 25 lines,